ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 In that way, hiring is as much a sales activity (where candidates qualify you/your company) as it is a filtering process (you/your company qualifies the candidates). it's important to keep this in mind every step of the way as you define your team s hiring processes.

- is section of the book covers the various sections of the hiring and interviewing journey, sequentially, from headcount planning to onboarding.
+This section of the book covers the various sections of the hiring and interviewing journey, sequentially, from headcount planning to onboarding.

-**HIRE LIKE A STARTUP!
+### Hire like a Startup

 As a startup, you have several key advantages in hiring, and it's critical you leverage those in the process to ensure you can attract top talent.
 A few features that give you an edge: